sulaihasubi/sulaihasubi.github.io/_pages/about.md

 I also currently collaborating with 47 other AI Engineer from 18 countries for 8 weeks challenge as a <strong>Machine Learning Engineer</strong> (part-timer) at Omdena.
 In this project I apply my knowledge and skills to build an automated plant health prediction model, using drone-derived multispectral and thermal data combined with weather and irrigation data.

-Projects I worked on include
+Projects I worked on include Integrated Data Intelligence
-<a href="https://chriskhanhtran.github.io/portfolio/" class="btn btn--info">View My Portfolio</a>